brauliopf/Agentic-RAG-API/README.md

 # FastAPI RAG System

-A production-ready FastAPI RAG (Retrieval-Augmented Generation) system implementing Phase 1 of the development plan.
+A production-ready FastAPI RAG (Retrieval-Augmented Generation) system with both traditional and agentic RAG implementations using LangGraph.
+This LangGraph has 3 main steps: (1) decide whether to answer or to retrieve content from the vector store; (2) retrieve content and judge whehter that content is relevant to answer the question; (3) answer he question based on the full conversation history ("memory" feature).

 ## Features

-- **Document Ingestion**: Ingest documents from URLs with automatic chunking and embedding
+- **Document Ingestion**: Ingest documents from URLs with automatic chunking and embedding using BeautifulSoup
-- **RAG Queries**: Ask questions and get AI-generated answers based on ingested documents
-- **Streaming Responses**: Real-time streaming of query responses
+- **Dual RAG Modes**:
+  - **Traditional RAG**: Query analysis → retrieval → generation pipeline
+  - **Agentic RAG**: Self-correcting RAG with document grading and query rewriting
-- **Section Filtering**: Filter documents by section (beginning, middle, end)
+- **Section Filtering**: Filter documents by section (beginning, middle, end) during retrieval
 - **Structured Logging**: Comprehensive logging with structlog
-- **Health Monitoring**: Health check endpoints
 - **API Documentation**: Auto-generated OpenAPI/Swagger documentation
+- **Graph Visualization**: Automatic generation of LangGraph pipeline visualizations

 ## Architecture